MichaelRoth42/Juicy-Blog-Stuff/content/english/post/office-365-as-an-it-only-project-what-could-possibly-go-wrong.md

 CALL FOR FEEDBACK
 =================

-Please clap if you like this post, follow me and [Luise Freese](https://medium.com/@LuiseFreese).
+Please clap if you like this post.
 What are your thoughts?
 We are super keen on listening to your feedback and do another session on that crucial topic as well.